Simple Syrup

 Learn how to make simple syrup with this easy guide!
 Discover the perfect sugar-to-water ratio, infusion ideas with herbs, spices, and fruits, plus storage tips to keep your syrup fresh for weeks.
 Ideal for cocktails and sweet treats!

-It’s extremely versatile too, and you can infuse this sweet syrup with berries and herbs to create unique flavors.
+It’s extremely versatile too, and you can infuse this sweet syrup with berries and herbs to create unique flavors like our hibiscus simple syrup or cranberry simple syrup.
+You can even make honey syrup!

 Three bottles of infused simple syrup with rosemary, mint and lavender.

-Check out my homemade hibiscus syrup or gingerbreadย for the holidays and vibrantย cranberry simple syrupย too!
+Check out my homemade hibiscus syrup or gingerbread for the holidays!

 Simple Syrup Ingredients